MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: MAC-DO and Its Operation

 \subsubsection{A MAC-DO cell and WL/BL drivers}

-A MAC-DO cell consists of two DRAM cells as shown in Figure \ref{figure2} and carries out multi-bit MAC operations within the cell.
+A MAC-DO cell consists of two 1T1C DRAM cells as shown in Figure \ref{figure2} and carries out multi-bit MAC operations within the cell.
 A multi-bit digital input is converted into a differential input signal $V_{in}$ for $M_1$ and $M_2$ through a digital to analog converter (DAC).
-A multi-bit digital weight controls effective capacitance of the tail capacitor $C_T$ by enabling a part of parallel tail capacitors through a thermometer code decoder, and therefore controls the gain of the amplifier, $A_v$.
+A multi-bit digital weight controls effective capacitance of the tail capacitor $C_T$ by enabling a part of parallel tail switches through a thermometer code decoder, and therefore controls the gain of the amplifier, $A_v$.
 Here, a MAC-DO cell is located inside a DRAM array and the other circuits are in the array periphery.
-Each multiplication result is accumulated at the $V_Q$ and $V_{QN}$ as a differential signal $V_{out}$ without additional precharge phases.
+In addition, a tail switch and a tail capacitor, which can be manufactured using DRAM technology, also follow the 1T1C structure.
+Each multiplication result keeps accumulated at the $V_Q$ and $V_{QN}$ as a differential signal $V_{out}$ without additional precharge phases.
 This innate accumulation process necessitates an output stationary data flow for the array control since the MAC-DO cell is optimized for accumulating MAC outputs instead of storing input and weight data.
 The detailed MAC operation consists of three phases as follows.